missionpinball/mpf-docs/config/drop_targets.rst

 knockdown_events:
 ~~~~~~~~~~~~~~~~~
 List of one (or more) device control events (:doc:`Instructions for entering device control events </config/instructions/device_control_events>`).

-event names and delay times.
-(See the
-:doc:`/config/instructions/device_control_events` documentation for details
-on how to enter settings here.

-Default: ``None``

 Events in this list, when posted, pulse this drop target's knockdown coil.
 (If this drop target doesn't
 have a knockdown coil, then these events will have no effect.)